 －Returning to Kyoto with fond memories.

-We will get a local bus to JR Omi-Takashima station.
+We will get a local bus or a taxi to JR Omi-Takashima station.
 The tour conductor will accompany you to the JR Omi-Takashima train station for your return journey to Kyoto.

 Instead of cycling in the morning, we can take a walk around Harie living water village where residents use clean pure spring water in their daily lives.